-The science of Tumor Treating Fields has the potential to extend beyond glioblastoma.
-Tumor Treating Fields has shown a consistent anti-mitotic effect in our preclinical and clinical research over the last 18 years.
+The science of Tumor Treating Fields has shown a consistent anti-mitotic effect in our preclinical and clinical research over the last 20 years.

 We believe we have gained a deep understanding of the underlying mechanism of action and the multiple pathways through which Tumor Treating Fields exert their effects within dividing cancer cells.
 Our research shows that Tumor Treating Fields can have an anti-mitotic effect in 18 different solid tumor types in culture and in eight in vivo tumor models, including some of the most aggressive forms of cancer.
 We are committed to advancing the science of Tumor Treating Fields across a broad spectrum of solid tumors and bringing our treatment to cancer patients who can benefit from our therapy.

 Novocure clinical pipeline